A-Level Chemistry Organic Chemistry Revision Notes

 Master A-Level Chemistry Organic Chemistry using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Organic chemistry is the branch of chemistry that deals with the structure, properties, composition, reactions, and synthesis of carbon-containing compounds.
-It is fundamental to understanding biological processes and the development of pharmaceuticals.
+Organic chemistry is the branch of chemistry that deals with the structure, properties, and reactions of carbon-containing compounds.
+It is fundamental to understanding biological processes and the development of pharmaceuticals, polymers, and other materials.

 Key Concepts